Hafas/nostegama/README.md

   */
 }
 ```
-This profile tells Nostegma to create for each file it finds in the directory `dir` a shortcut in Steam to the executable `exe` with the arguments provided in `command`.
+This profile tells Nostegama to create for each file it finds in the directory `dir` a shortcut in Steam to the executable `exe` with the arguments provided in `command`.

 For more options and flexibility check the [Profile](#profile) and  the [Plugins](#plugins) chapters below.

-### Start Nostegma
+### Start Nostegama

-Close the Steam Client first, then start Nostegma by entering `npm start` into the console.
+Close the Steam Client first, then start Nostegama by entering `npm start` into the console.

 ## Profile